dpetzel/dpetzel.github.io/content/post/Rethinking Datastax Opscenter HA on AWS.md

    file handles.
 At this point the following should be true:
    * Your ENI is now detached but still exists.
 This means the IP address that your agents were configured to communicate with can't be stolen by any other instances.
 Its the next best thing to having a static IP
-   * Your EBS volume with all your Opscenter "data" is intact and disconnected from the previous instance.
+   * The EFS volume with all your Opscenter "data" remains intact and disconnected from the previous instane.
 1. At this point the ASG will launch a fresh instance, using the new AMI ID which has our updated version of Opscenter installed.
 For those of you who have used auto-scaling you know this won't be instant and might take a minute or two.
 Its this delay that causes this approach to be a little slower than the RPM upgrade
 1. As the new instance boots up it will claim the ENI and configure itself to use it.
-1. Next the new instance will claim, attach, and mount the EBS volumes.
+1. Next the new instance will mount the EFS volume.
 1. Finally Opscenter will be started.
 At this point this new instance has all the data, and the secondary IP address that our first node had.
 Agents should reconnect and we should be off to the races.